xavharrison/xavharrison.github.io/_pages/people.md

 ## Izzie Jones (Leverhulme Trust PhD Student)
 Izzie undertook her MSc. research project on the factors shaping gut microbiome dynamics in light-bellied Brent geese, which we eventually published in [PeerJ](https://doi.org/10.7717/peerj.16682).
 Izzie went on to the PhD position on our Leverhulme grant, but ultimatley decided academia wasn't quite the right fit for her and went on to pursuse other career options.

-## Dr Alice Pawlik (NERC GW4+ DTP)
-Alice was my first PhD student associated with my faculty position at Exeter, and came to the PhD a seasoned amphibian ecologist.
-Her work investigates the spatial and temporal dynamics of the Common frog (_Rana temporara_) skin microbiome at multiple sites across Cornwall and Devon.
-She also conducted a nationwide survey focussed on the role of garden ponds as important habitat for wildlife and also for our own wellbeing.
-Papers to come soon!

 ## Dr Anna Bowland
 Anna started her PGR journey as an MRes student with me and Kim Hockings, before writing such a fantastic MRes thesis that she upgraded to a PhD program.
 As well as publishing on the signficiance of ethanol in fermented fruits consumed by chimpanzees, we are also working on a paper looking at diet-microbiome associations in wild chimps, and how these patterns may be affected by the availabiltiy of farmed fruits like cashew.